 Ten years ago it was African music and not classical, that had me so infatuated.
 It was African dance and not ballet.
 I know, right?
 Doesn’t make much sense in light of my current music and dance obsession.
 But I’d started writing my first novel, loosely set on some of my own experiences as a Peace Corps Volunteer, and the writing project had utterly consumed me.
-One of those novels that all but wrote itself, certainly the first draft.
+It was one of those novels that all but wrote itself, certainly the first draft.
 A wild, wild experience, much like living in Africa itself.

 Provincial Gabon, in Central Africa, is far indeed.

 Here’s the opening chapter of the novel.
-Let me know if you enjoy it, because now the question floating around in my mind, like the mind of every writer with a handful of shelved novels, is, “should I self-publish it? “ It’s not a decision I plan to rush.
+Let me know if you enjoy it, because now the question floating around in my mind, like the mind of every writer with a handful of shelved novels, is, “Should I self-publish it? “ It’s not a decision I plan to rush.
 But for the time being, it’s nice to air out Black Ivory Soul once again, take a peek at it all, and what better place to post the opening chapter than my blog?
 So thank you, reader, for humoring me!
 [Admin’s update in January 2015.
 Decision made and announced HERE: My “Africa” novel, now titled, A Dancer’s Guide to Africa, will be published in Oct 2018, the third novel to be published by Classical Girl Press.

 Chapter One – Welcome to Africa